The Internet of Things (IoT) enables the end to end connectivity of all aspects of our lives in an unprecedented manner.

 But now with the advent of IoT, Big Data, Artificial Intelligence (AI) and Industry 4.0 the ability to optimize Manufacturing processes through this incredible digital connectivity is about to take a quantum leap forward.

-In this infographic provided by Gary Faraci and Cognizant we get a depiction of the state of Manufacturing in the IoT World.
+In this infographic provided by Gary Faraci and created by Cognizant we get a depiction of the state of Manufacturing in the IoT World.

 Certainly taking the steps necessary to incorporate IoT in Manufacturing and implement Industry 4.0 capabilities requires extensive investment in resources.